Sharing Lessons and Resources to Advance the Ecosystem

-That’s why we’ve named our upcoming publication Intersections.
+That’s why we’ve named our recent publication Intersections.
 This periodic report is designed to provide useful and easily digestible updates to our many stakeholders and collaborators about what we’ve learned.
-Our first Intersections publication, with a planned release date of spring 2017, will examine learnings from the Northeast Ohio Collegiate Entrepreneurship Program (NEOCEP) initiative, as we mark the ten-year anniversary of its launch.
+Our first Intersections publication examines learnings from the Northeast Ohio Collegiate Entrepreneurship Program (NEOCEP) initiative, as we mark the ten-year anniversary of its launch.

 Pitch Training Materials